wartman/boxup/readme.md

 Definitions
 -----------

 All Boxup documents use definition files for validation.
 Definitions tell the Boxup compiler what blocks are allowed and where they can occur.
-Definitions are also written in Boxup, and looks something like this (using a simple markup definition):
+Definitions are also written in Boxup, and look something like this (using a simple markup definition):

 ```boxup
 [Root]